 Undergraduate Student Resources

 Your advisors use these tools to evaluate your progress on your degree.
-You can use these tools, too.
+You can use these tools as well.

 - Registration Schedule gives you a general time for their quarterly registration times.
 The best place to look for your registration appointment is under Web4U Registration.

-- Degree Works is a new evaluation tool meant to tell you what you need for your degree or any minor.
+- Degree Works is an evaluation tool meant to tell you what you need for your degree or any minor.
 You can experiment by adding other study areas or changing your major completely.
-Keep in mind that the best way to know exactly where you stand is by making an appointment with Kathy Patrick (Pre-majors and minors) or Mary Moores (Current Majors) by calling 360.650.3520.
+Please keep in mind that the best way to know exactly where you stand is by making an appointment with Kathy Patrick (Pre-majors and minors) or Mary Moores (Current Majors).

 - Degree Requirements: Click on your desired degree.
 That will take you to the degree description in the Western Catalog.
 Make sure your degree is showing in the correct catalog year by looking at the drop down menu in the upper right corner.
-Current students starting just this year are under the 2018-19 catalog.
-New students for next year will look at the 2019-20 catalog.
+Current students starting just this year are under the 2019.
+New students for next year will look at the 2020.

 An experiential component is required of every major.
 Your choices are ENVS/ESCI 498A Senior Thesis, ENVS/ESCI 498B Internship, ENVS/ESCI 498C Senior Project or ENVS/ESCI 498D International Study.
 All choices must be approved by your faculty advisor.
 If you chose ENVS/ESCI 498A, C or D, your requirements will be agreed to with your faculty advisor.